 An estimated 80% of glass milk bottles in the UK are filled using JBT F&DS equipment

-De Groot, who has a background in mechanical engineering, originally joined F&DS after writing his graduate thesis on the company, starting in the marketing department before moving into business operations.
+Safety a priority De Groot, who has a background in mechanical engineering, originally joined F&DS after writing his graduate thesis on the company, starting in the marketing department before moving into business operations.
 Since assuming responsibility for JBT F&DS’s sterilization business, de Groot has concentrated on areas where the company’s technology could be applied outside its traditional dairy business.

 JBT F&DS is now studying how such technologies can be across sectors in other parts of the world.
 In the case of the US, he says JBT F&DS is already well established with US Food & Drug Administration (FDA) approval for its aseptic filling equipment.
 “In the US we’re looking for a way to support that process and work with US dairy farmers,” he says.

 However, the approach JBT F&DS takes to this and other new markets is likely to be different to the past.
 Over the course of the past two years, de Groot says JBT F&DS has moved from being an engineering company to a build-to-order specialist, which configures specific machines for specific customers using proven technology.